안녕하세요. 토미입니다.

 Conversation Practice

-Now that we can understand all the contents of the conversation, let’s practice reading it out loud.
+Now that we can understand the conversation’s contents, let’s practice reading it aloud.

 그럼 큰소리로 읽어 보세요!